vypxl/tx8/spec/spec.md

 This would result in the value `1` being stored in `R` and the value `2` being discarded.

 Note that the reason why there are `add` and `uadd` instructions is that the the signed `add` sign-extends smaller values, and the unsigned `uadd` zero-extends them.
-This means whenever you use smaller registers or constantst, you should use the correct instruction.
+This means whenever you use smaller registers or constants, you should use the correct instruction.
 The same goes for `sub` / `usub`.